 Invermere is located in British Columbia, Canada – just under 2 hours from Banff, Alberta!
 It is a cute little town with a lot to offer – amazing weather, the chance to spot some wildlife, and the perfect opportunity to enjoy water sports in the warm summer months.
-Invermere is surrounded by mountains and located in the Columbia Valley, which means everywhere you look is an incredible view!
-Read on for 18 things to do in and around Invermere, BC and why you have to visit!
+Invermere is surrounded by mountains and is located in the Columbia Valley, which means everywhere you look is an incredible view!
+Read on for 18 things to do in and around Invermere, BC, and why you have to visit!

 1. Swim at James Chabot Provincial Park on Windermere Lake